Aylamccarthy/mccarthys-bistro-restaurant-booking-system/README.md

 ## Agile Methodology
 This project was developed utilising the Agile Methodogy.<br>
 This is the first time I used Agile methodology when planning full-stack django website with a focus on delivering the basic app functionalities.
 I prioritized features by labeling them as "must-have" or "could-have" and moved some less critical ones to future development.
-To guide my development process, I created user stories for both the admin user and regular visitors.
+To guide my development process, I created user stories for both the admin/staff user and guests/clients/customers.
 These stories helped to define the features and functionalities that were most important to project's target audience.

 As a student solo developer who was learning a lot during development, I faced challenges in estimating the time required for each task and only had a basic concept of what I would create.
 Therefore, I kept things simple and focused on achievable goals.
 Aiming for Minimum Viable Product, or MVP.

+To keep track of progress,Github Projects.
+I used a kanban board divided into following sections: "to do", "in progress" "done", "future enhancements" and "bugs" that allowed me to visualize all tasks and prioritize next steps.
+However, I could not find the "epics" feature in GitHub Projects, only milestones (it provides only [milestones and issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)).
+Epics are supposed to be larger in scope than milestones, representing a significant amount of work.
+Milestones, on the other hand, are meant to mark significant points in time in terms of project completion.
+In this document, I added epics, but on the project board, I used only [milestones](https://github.com/Aylamccarthy/mccarthys-bistro-restaurant-booking-system/milestones) to stay in order with GitHub's features.

+By using agile methodology, I was able to stay organized and focused on delivering the most important features, while also allowing flexibility for future development.
+This experience gave me valuable insight and lessons that I can apply to future projects.